An Adelaide to Darwin Road trip or vice versa is one of the best road trips you can do while travelling around

 You can take a helicopter ride around the gorge or go on a boat ride, but they are quite pricey and not exactly within a backpacker’s budget!

 You can swim in the river here as well, signs are warning about crocs, but the waters are largely safe for a paddle around the shore!
 There are many good spots to have lunch and the park offers a chance to relax before the final leg to Darwin!

 From here it’s onwards to Darwin, there’s not much to see unless you stop at Litchfield for a bit!
-However, there’s certainly plenty to do once you finished travelling to Darwin!
+However, there’s certainly plenty to do when you visit Darwin!

 How much does an Adelaide to Darwin road trip cost?